 - feeling dizzy or faint

-A blood clot in your leg can break off and travel to your lungs, so other warning signs could include a painful, red or swollen leg.
-Ask your doctor or go to A&E in these circumstances.
+A blood clot in your leg can break off and travel to your lungs, so another warning sign can be a painful, red or swollen leg (usually the calf).

 Some people with a pulmonary embolism get a lot more breathless than others.
 Watch out for these symptoms:

 - you suddenly have severe difficulty breathing or

 - your heart is beating very fast and you feel lightheaded or